AjjMC/ajjgui/README.md

 ### Switch

 The *switch* is a widget that changes to a different item when clicked, following an item sequence.
-The item sequence is specified in the ``ajjgui.Items`` list.
+The item sequence is specified in the ``ajjgui.Items`` NBT tag.
 The default item is the one initially used upon creation of the widget.
-Once a *switch* in its default state is clicked, it changes to the second item on the list and so on.
+Once a *switch* in its default state is clicked, it changes to the second item in the list and so on.
 Hence, the first one is not used until the end of the first cycle.
 After one cycle, the first item is always used instead of the default one.
-The current state of a *switch* is stored in the ``ajjgui.State`` item tag.
+The current state of a *switch* is stored in the ``ajjgui.State`` NBT tag.

 #### Usage